RonnieMak/1701QCA-Assessment2/index.md

 This project is related to mine because this gives me an idea to build the model car.
 When building a model car, the hardest part would be making the chassis to have a appropriate size and function.
 It need to be strong enought to hold the wheel and others part that might need to be on it.
 So this project has gave me a great idea of how to build the car and the element that might be needed to make it look like a 'car'.

 ## Other research ##
-*Include here any other relevant research you have done.
-This might include identifying readings, tutorials, videos, technical documents, or other resources that have been helpful.
-For each particular source, add a comment or two about why it is relevant or what you have taken from it.*

 https://www.mantralabsglobal.com/blog/10-basic-principles-of-interaction-design/

 This article is about the basic principles of interaction design.
 I used this principles to remind myself when I designing the final product.
 I found some of these principles very useful especially the affordability and functional minimalism.
 Sometimes I was a bit greddy and I want to put as much function in one design as I can but then it will be too complicated and messy, making it hard to use.
 So I learned to break it into different part and simplify the design.

 ### *Brief resource name/description* ###

-*Provide a link, reference, or whatever is required for somebody else to find the resource.
-Then provide a few comments about what you have drawn from the resource.*

 https://web.archive.org/web/20130602154034/http://interactionivrea.org/proxy/src.php?dest=en%2Fabout%2Finteractiondesign%2Findex.asp